andesstriker/Security-Tools/tools.md

     - `shellcraft -r <file>`: run premade shellcode
     - can also be used in python file
 - Learn heap overflows here https://github.com/shellphish/how2heap/tree/master

+### Web Exploits
+- burpsuite
+    - use spider to find pages on a website
+    - automate attacks
+    - intercept payloads
+- nikto
+    - `nikto -host google.com`
+    - the command above will scan that website and find many potential issues to investigate
+## Tips
+- burpsuite and nikto are great for application mapping
 ### General Tools
 These tools still need to be categorized.
 Leaving them here for completeness.
 #### Tools